Napier's trademark is its Art Deco architecture, built in the 1930s, following the 7.8 magnitude earthquake that destroyed the city in 1931.

 Few places in the world have such a broad representation of the Stripped Classical, Spanish Mission, and Art Deco styles within such a confined area, which is why the city has deservedly become known as the Art Deco Capital.

-It also explains why aficionados from around the globe descend on Napier every February with their cars, costumes, and other condiments, for Tremains Art Deco Weekend – a fun and frivolous celebration of this distinctive period style.
+It also explains why aficionados from around the globe descend on Napier every February with their cars, costumes, and other condiments, for Tremains Art Deco Festival – a fun and frivolous celebration of this distinctive period style.

 Any visitor to Napier would be well advised to take a guided Art Deco walk for some intriguing insights into life following the earthquake and the transformation that took place.